Understanding Rosacea - Symptoms, Types, Triggers & Treatment

 Because skin sensitivity differs in these two rosacea skin types, it’s important to decide if you have mostly type 1 or 2 rosacea before you try any new products. - Dermatologist Dr. Cynthia Bailey

-Pro-tip: People who have rosacea often have facial seborrheic dermatitis (aka dandruff).
+Pro-Tip: People who have rosacea often have facial seborrheic dermatitis (aka dandruff).

 Both rosacea and seborrhea cause sensitive red facial skin, and both respond to some of the same treatments.
 The skin care routine in my Rosacea Therapy Kit addresses both conditions.
 Stubborn flare-ups of either of these two conditions may call for different approaches.